SheaMeyers/simple-banking-app/README.md

 ## 6. Users can transfer money to each other.

-There is a `transfer` method on the user instance that can be used to transfer money
+There is a `transfer` method on the user instance that can be used to transfer money.

 Here is an example
 ```ruby